VeritasOS/netbackup-api-code-samples/recipes/go/images/README.md

 ### NetBackup API Code Samples for go (often referred to as golang)

-This directory contains code samples to invoke NetBackup REST APIs using go.
+This directory contains code samples to invoke NetBackup Catalog (Image) APIs using go.

 #### Disclaimer